shadowfax92/vscode-livegrep/README.md

 ## Release Notes

+### 0.3.0
+- Bundle ripgrep binary for windows, linux and macOS in extension

 ### 0.2.0
 - Dynamically changing list when typing search term
 - Search term in quotes for exact match